 Nick is an Associate Director, Program Management at Nuventra Pharma Sciences in North Carolina.

 I was lucky to get incredibly solid training in Jeff Brodsky's lab at Pitt.
 My experience there fueled a passion for science as well as for education and mentoring.
 I completed my doctorate at Berkeley and made a quick turn to a career in teaching.
 I taught for a year at Lock Haven University in central Pennsylvania before settling at Penn State in 2006.
 As Director of Undergraduate Studies in Biochemistry and Molecular Biology, I do a lot of academic advising and teaching.
 I derive a ton of reward being in the classroom and helping students one on one.

-Dr. Howell is the Director of Undergraduate Studies in Biochemistry and Molecular Biology at Penn State.
+Dr. Howell is an Associate Teaching Professor in Biochemistry and Molecular Biology at Penn State.

 I earned my PhD in Rodney Welch's lab at the University of Wisconsin-Madison, where I studied the roles and regulation of RpoS in Escherichia coli and Shigella.
 I am currently a postdoctoral fellow in Justin Sonnenburg's lab at Stanford University.
 Here, I am elucidating mechanisms of pathogen-microbiota-host interaction.
 The depth and breadth of what I learned from everyone at Pitt provided me with a strong foundation that continues to benefit me.
 I look back fondly on my experience as an undergraduate in the Department of Biological Sciences.

 Andrew is an Assistant Professor of Medicine & Medical Microbiology & Immunology at the University of Wisconsin.